Chi Alpha Sigma: History

 The Alpha chapter was chartered at DePauw University.
 From there, the honor society expanded to other colleges and universities in Indiana.
 It then expanded across the United States.

 Symbols

 The honor society's colors are gold and black.
 Its motto is "Excellence in Athletics and Academics."

 Chapters

 Chi Alpha Sigma has chapters located across the United States.
-As of January 27, 2025, it has established 470 chapters.
+As of September 9, 2026, it has 548 active chapters.

 Membership

 Varsity athletes in all college sports are eligible to join Chi Alpha Sigma if a local chapter has been established on campus.
 Its membership requirements are an endorsement from their head coach as to their good moral character, standing as a junior or senior, and completion of four fulltime academic semesters with a minimum 3.5 GPA.